SWSI-Co/Hydro-Mine/README.md

 # Hydro-Mine
-Hydrology, Hydrogeology, and other water related issues in mines.
+Hydrology, Hydrogeology, and other water-related issues in mines.